wp-plugins/christmas-countdown-clock/readme.txt

 = Can I set the time of day and world timezone for the event ? = Yes, select from the timezone dropdown the time zone in your area

+= Can I paste the countdown onto my page on a post, rather than a sidebar = Yes, the javascript code is available directly from  [mycountdown.org/christmas](http://mycountdown.org/Holiday/Christmas/getwidget/ "All the countdowns in the world").
+You must paste the javascript into the page editor in HTML mode.

 = Is there support  ? =
 Further support is available at [mycountdown.org/support](http://mycountdown.org/wordpress-countdown-clock-plugin/)